-Peter Murphy was born in Dublin in 1806 into a working class, Roman Catholic family.
-At the age of 16, he was apprehended for the first time for theft of clothes and awaited trial for burglary and felony at Newgate Prison, Dublin three years later.
-The outcome of that trial is unknown.
-However, a year later, on the night of 3 June 1826, Murphy again got indicted for burglary and felony, of the latter he was found guilty and sentenced ‘-to be transported for life’.
+Murphy was born in Dublin to a working-class, Roman Catholic family.
+At the age of 16, he was apprehended for the first time for theft of clothes.
+The outcome of this trial is unknown.
+However, on the night of 3 June 1826, Murphy was again indicted for burglary and felony.
+He was found guilty at Dublin City on 21 June 1826 and sentenced ‘to be transported for life’.

 During this expedition Leslie recounted in his diary:

-Murphy became much praised for his assistance to Leslie securing him his ticket-of-leave on 13 June 1842, the requirements of which restricted his movements to the Moreton Bay district.
+Murphy was praised for his assistance to Patrick Leslie, helping him to secure a ticket of leave for Moreton Bay on 13 June 1842.
 Yet, for the duration of the year, he resided in Port Macquarie where he successfully performed the duties of District Constable, eventually leading to his promotion to Chief Constable at Moreton Bay.
-Most of the cases prosecuted by him were property offences and offences against good order such as drunkenness or indecent exposure.
+Most of the cases prosecuted by Murphy were property offences and offences against good order such as drunkenness or indecent exposure.

-By the time Murphy and his family reached Brisbane, Moreton Bay was opened for free settlement.
-He purchased 2 allotments at Kangaroo Point (27 and 32) when land was put up sale in 1842.
+By the time Murphy and his family reached Brisbane, Moreton Bay was open for free settlement.
+He purchased 2 allotments at Kangaroo Point (Lots 27 and 32) when land was put up sale in 1842.

-On 31 December 1846, Murphy received a conditional pardon.
-The pardon’s conditions allowed him freedom of movement in all parts of the world, except the United Kingdom of Great Britain and Ireland.
+On 31 December 1846, Murphy received a conditional pardon, allowing him freedom of movement in all parts of the world, except the United Kingdom of Great Britain and Ireland.

-In 1853, he was twice charged with being drunk.
-As this was a repeat offence, he was sentenced to a fine and resigned following the hearing.
+In 1853, Murphy was twice charged with being drunk.
+As this was a repeat offence, he was fined, leading him to resign from the police force following the hearing.

 Peter ‘Duff’ Murphy died on 6 April 1878 at Charters Towers aged 72.